YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This message indicates an inappropriate gtmsecshr invocation.
 Either gtmsecshr is improperly installed or an inappropriate access attempt is underway.

-Action: Verify that YottaDB/GT.M (and gtmsecshr) are correctly installed following documented procedures and that filesystem mount points have not changed.
+Action: Verify that YottaDB (and gtmsecshr) are correctly installed following documented procedures and that filesystem mount points have not changed.
 If YottaDB is correctly installed and filesystem mount points have not changed, investigate this as an attempt to break system security.

 --------------------
 GTMSECSHRCHDIRF